fcoker/wdi-project-one/README.md

 ### Featured Piece of Code no. 1
-My first piece of code which i'm quite proud of is determining whether a ship has been hit, what type of ship has been hit and also when a ship has been totally destroyed.
+My first piece of code which I'm quite proud of is determining whether a ship has been hit, what type of ship has been hit and also when a ship has been totally destroyed.
 I was able to determine when a ship and what type of ship has been hit using specific numbers as keys on my grid which is shown below. each number represent either a ship, a hit, a miss and type of ship hit.

 Secondly to tell when a ship had been destroyed I used conditional statements to check the element lengths of each ship array, when the array length matches the total ship length then the ship has been destroyed.